 If the campus must close, delay opening, or restrict access to the building because of an emergency, the district will also alert the community in the following ways:

 - District Facebook page

 - District Website

 - Alert thru Remind

 - Radio Broadcast

-[See Automated Emergency Communications on page 41.]
+[See Parent Contact Information on page 45 and Automated Emergency Communications on page 46.]

-SAT, ACT, AND OTHER STANDARDIZED TESTS
+SAT, ACT, and Other Standardized Tests

-[See Standardized Testing on page 84.]
+[See Standardized Testing on page 96.]